GoblinSax/gs-sdk/README.md

 ## Tests

 Copy .env-example and create .env.
-Tests are done on the GOERLI network and makes assumptions about the state of the wallet.
-After the environment variables are set and assumptions verified, tests can be run using:
+Tests are done on the GOERLI network.
+After the environment variables are set, tests can be run using:
 > npm test

-A more advanced test on hardhat fork with every details is in example/forked-loan

 ## Example

 **examples/example.js:**
+A script for using the SDK to take loans

+**examples/exampleBnpl.ts:**
-ECMA script for getting the goblin sax whitelist, creating a loan and repaying it.
+A script for using the SDK to make a BNPL

-**example/forked-loan:**
-For a hardhat test on the mainnet fork using CommonJS.

 ## Getting Started